There’s no better way to improve confidence in ethical hacking skills than to put them to the test.

 We don’t often see the words “cheese” and “hacking” used together, but this website is full of holes, just like delicious cheese.
 Gruyere is an excellent choice for beginners who want to learn how to locate and exploit vulnerabilities and how to fight against them.
 It also uses “cheesy” coding, and the entire design is based on cheese.

 To make things easier, it’s written in Python and categorized by vulnerability kinds.
-They’ll provide you with a brief description of the vulnerability that you’ll locate, exploit, and identify using black-box or white-box hacking (or a combination of both techniques) for each task.
+They’ll provide you with a brief description of the vulnerability you’ll locate, exploit, and identify using black-box or white-box hacking (or a combination of both techniques) for each task.
 Some of them are :

 - Information disclosure